-Travel medical insurance is a health care policy that covers you if you’re traveling abroad and you unexpectedly need to go to the hospital because of a medical condition, injury or sickness.
+Travel medical insurance is a health care policy that covers you if you’re traveling abroad and you unexpectedly go to the hospital because of a medical condition, injury or sickness.

-Money expert Clark Howard, who once owned a successful travel agency, says that if you’re going on a whirlwind vacation to another country, travel medical insurance is a must-have.
+Money expert Clark Howard, who once owned a successful travel agency, says that if you’re going on a whirlwind vacation to another country, travel medical insurance is essential.

 In this article, we’re going to cover what you need to know about travel medical insurance, including when you should buy it and what it will likely cost.

 Travel Medical Insurance: 3 Things You Need To Know

 “The thing with international travel — which almost nobody knows until it’s a big problem — is that your health insurance usually doesn’t cover you outside the United States,” says Clark.